Firefolio/legacy/README.md

 ## About
 **Firefolio** is a self-hosted web application designed to help programmers showcase their work to employers.
-It's like a content managament system, but focused eniterly on creating a single kind of website
+It's like a content managament system, but focused eniterly on creating a single kind of website.

 ## Requirements
 - PHP v`7.0.0` or greater